ibm-cloud-docs/dl/dl-equinix.md

 # Equinix ordering considerations
 {: #equinix}

-After you create your Direct Link Connect order, follow these steps to create a connection for your Equinix service provider.
+You must use the Equinix Cloud Exchange (ECX) Fabric portal to create a connection for your Equinix service provider.
+Then, return to the Direct Link page in the [IBM Cloud console](https://cloud.ibm.com/interconnectivity/direct-link){: external} to review, accept, and finalize the creation of your direct link.

 For Exchange on Classic instructions, see [Steps to order Direct Link Exchange on Classic for Equinix](/docs/direct-link?topic=direct-link-how-to-order-ibm-cloud-direct-link-exchange#provisioning-ibm-cloud-direct-link-exchange-for-equinix).
 {: note}

-1. Log in to the Equinix Cloud Exchange (ECX) Fabric portal.
+1. Log in to the ECX Fabric portal.
    * Navigate to [https://ecxfabric.equinix.com](https://ecxfabric.equinix.com).
    * Enter your username and password.
    * Click **Sign In**.